IHosseini083/unsplash-wallpaper-downloader/README.md

 ### [!]
 About unsplash
 Photos for everyone
-Over 2 million free high-resolution images brought to you by the world’s most generous community of photographers[...](https://unsplash.com/about)
+Over 2 million free high-resolution images brought to you by the world’s most generous community of photographers.
+[Read More](https://unsplash.com/about)

 ### [!]
 About Script unsplash-wallpaper-downloader (Downloader.py)
 A project for download wallpaper from site unsplash.com